moxietoolkit/srd/source/1-system/2-gamemaster/3-moves.md

 **Inflict damage on a PC, like bloodied, rattled, vex, marks, or a condition.**

 _Hit 'Em Hard_ when you need to inflict direct consequences.
-Whether it’s damage, betrayal, or loss, this move underscores the seriousness of the situation.
+Whether it's damage, betrayal, or loss, this move underscores the seriousness of the situation.
 It's a heavy reminder that the world pushes back against their actions.
 When you use it, you should be hitting them just as hard as they're trying to hit the world.

 ### Lock It In